pikapods/docs.pikapods.com/tutorials/notes/index.md

 BookStack is a versatile documentation platform designed to help you create, organize, and collaborate on documentation and knowledge-sharing.
 Discover how to leverage its features for seamless documentation management.

-- [Part 1: Getting Started](bookstack-1-getting-started): Begin your journey with BookStack by setting up your documentation environment, creating and organizing books, and inviting collaborators.
+- [Part 1: Basics](bookstack-1-basics): Learn the fundamental aspects of BookStack, including creating books, chapters, pages, and shelves.

 ## Other Note-Taking Apps